 (6) Non-claim service provided; and

-(7) The availability and cost of conversion rights for employees and stop-loss coverage for the state.
+(7) The availability and cost of stop-loss coverage for the state.

 (B) The state employee health benefit fund shall be available without fiscal year limitation for the payment of benefits, premiums, subscription charges, and administrative costs as specified in section 124.87 of the Revised Code.
 The fund shall be under the custody and supervision of the director, who shall be responsible, under approved bonds, for all monies coming into and paid out of the fund in accordance with section 124.87 of the Revised Code, and shall ensure that the fund is actuarially sound.